DigitalCaesar/CleanArchitectureSample/README.md

 When an action completes on an aggregate, it should raise an event.
 An background job will periodically scan for events, pull them from the aggregate, store them to the datastore, handle them, and marked them complete.

 Steps
-1. Add an OutboxMessage to persistence to store events to the database
+1. Add an OutboxMessage to persistence to store events to the database (Add model, include in DbSet)
 2. Add methods to Get and Clear the events from the aggregate root
 3. Create an interceptor to get the events from the aggregate, clear the events from the aggregate, and store them to the database.
 4. Wire up the interceptor in the dbContext initialization